-What is harvest salad?
+What is in a harvest salad?

 A salad that embraces all the goodness of fall produce!
-Really, it can adapt to ingredients that fit your palate and preferences, but for me that means apples and squash - my favorite fall ingredients!
+Really, it can adapt to ingredients that fit your palate and preferences, but for me, that means apples and squash - my favorite fall ingredients!

 Other classic fall produce to consider are beets, carrots, radishes, pumpkins, pears, and sweet potatoes just to name a few!